FernandoC1217/Hackathon-COVID-/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system Este proyecto tendrá su deploy en netlify
+Add additional notes about how to deploy this on a live system Este proyecto tendrá su deploy en netlify: https://modernizate-panama.netlify.app/index.html

 ## Built With